-This Italian hot chocolate recipe is so rich and creamy, you’ll never make traditional hot cocoa again!
+This thick Italian hot chocolate recipe is so rich and creamy, you’ll never make traditional hot cocoa again!
 It has almost a pudding-like consistency filled with chocolate flavor from the cocoa powder and real chocolate chunks, topped with a dollop of whipped cream, making it a decadent dessert that can fill your mugs in just 15 minutes.

-During this time of year, I am also in love with chicken tortilla soup, chili, and my homemade tomato bisque, all of which are warm and inviting when it’s freezing cold outside!
+During this time of year, I am also in love with chicken tortilla soup, easy chili, and my homemade tomato bisque, all of which are warm and inviting when it’s freezing cold outside!

 Why You’ll Love This Homemade Hot Chocolate Recipe